Kaushik-vaity/cv/README.md

+#cv
-# My personal site using technologies like HTML 5.
+My personal site using technologies like HTML 5.